 While depression can cause feelings of helplessness, you have the power to take control of your mental health through a regular Pilates practice!
 Whether you’re experiencing the seasonal blues or have a long-term relationship with depression, Pilates is scientifically proven to improve you physically and mentally.
-At Sheppard Pilates of Los Angeles, we want you to be in the best mental health possible.
+At Sheppard Pilates of Westwood, we want you to be in the best mental health possible.

 Call the Westwood Pilates instructors at Sheppard Method Pilates to discuss how we can help you include Pilates in your exercise regimen and boost your overall mental health.
 Schedule your class now!